CaffeineMC/lithium-fabric/lithium-mixin-config.md

 (default: `true`)
 Mob AI optimizations

-### `mixin.ai.nearby_entity_tracking`
-(default: `false`)
-Event-based system for tracking nearby entities.

-Requirements:
-- `mixin.util.entity_section_position=true`
-- `mixin.util.accessors=true`

-### `mixin.ai.nearby_entity_tracking.goals`
-(default: `true`)
-A number of AI goals which query for nearby entities in the world every tick will use the event-based system for tracking nearby entities.
-In other words, instead of entities constantly polling to see if other entities are nearby, they will instead be notified only occasionally when such an entity enters their range.

 ### `mixin.ai.pathing`
 (default: `true`)
 A faster code path is used for determining what kind of path-finding node type is associated with a